kedro-org/kedro/docs/source/extend_kedro/plugins.md

 plugin_name = plugin_name.plugin.cli_hooks
 ```

-(where `plugin.py` is the module where you declare hook implementations):
+(where `plugin.py` is the module where you declare Hook implementations):

 ```python
 import logging